People use fast and flat simulation to reason about new games

 We first assess how people evaluate a game (Figure~\ref{fig:splash-main}b), from ``just thinking'' about the game alone---before any play.
 We consider two kinds of game evaluation: how people assess the expected outcomes of a game and a more subjective assessment of whether the game is likely to be engaging (or ``fun'') to play.

 \paragraph{Is the game likely to be fair?}

 We recruited $238$ participants to evaluate the expected outcomes of the game in a ``zero-shot, zero-experience'' experiment.
-Participants ``just thought'' about the games, answering questions about a subset of $10$ of the novel strategy games (plus Tic-Tac-Toe) based solely on the natural language description of their rules.
-To minimize demands on spatial working memory, participants were given access to a self-play scratchpad (see Methods) which they could optionally use while thinking about a game.
-Participants estimated both the likelihood of a draw and the likelihood that the first player would win if the game did \textit{not} end in the draw.
+Participants ``just thought'' about the games, estimating both the likelihood of a draw and the likelihood that the first player would win if the game did not end in the draw about games based solely on a natural language description of the rules and depiction of a blank board.
 These estimates define an expected payoff of the game from the perspective of the first player (see Methods), which in turn encodes an intuitive notion of fairness (i.e., whether a game is biased towards a particular player).

-We assess how each characteristic of the Intuitive Gamer model (fastness, flatness, goal-directedness, and probabilistic simulation) contributes to people's payoff predictions by comparing to alternative models that increase or decrease the sophistication of each component (Figure~\ref{fig:splash-judge}a).
+We assessed how each characteristic of the Intuitive Gamer model (fastness, flatness, goal-directedness, and probabilistic simulation) contributes to people's payoff predictions by comparing to alternative models that increase or decrease the sophistication of each component (Figure~\ref{fig:splash-judge}a).
 The Intuitive Gamer model correlates well with human estimates ($R^2 = 0.81$ [95\% CI: $0.77, 0.85$]), matching the total explainable variance from the human data as estimated by split-half correlations ($R^2 = 0.82$ [95\% CI: $0.77, 0.86$]).
-The Intuitive Gamer fits significantly better fit than alternate models varying in sophistication.
-It outperforms the random model ($R^2 = 0.48$ [95\% CI: $0.41, 0.54$]), Expert Gamer model ($R^2 = 0.66$ [95\% CI: $0.61, 0.71$]), MCTS baseline ($R^2 = 0.60$ [95\% CI: $0.55, 0.65$]), and a variant of the Intuitive Gamer that is not probabilistic ($R^2 = 0.53$ [95\% CI: $0.48, 0.57$]).
+The Intuitive Gamer significantly better captures human judgements than alternate models varying in sophistication.
+It outperforms the random model ($R^2 = 0.47$ [95\% CI: $0.41, 0.54$]), Expert Gamer model ($R^2 = 0.65$ [95\% CI: $0.60, 0.70$]), MCTS baseline ($R^2 = 0.60$ [95\% CI: $0.55, 0.64$]), and a variant of the Intuitive Gamer that is not probabilistic ($R^2 = 0.53$ [95\% CI: $0.48, 0.57$]).